MIC-DKFZ/semantic_segmentation/config/Readme.md

 <p>

 If you have trained a model and want to test it with other settings or other data you can use the validation.py file.
-The function expects a *--valdir* arguments which is the path to the experiment you want to test (dir to the folder which contains *checkpoints/*, *hydra/* etc.).
+The function expects a *--ckpt_dir* arguments which is the path to the experiment you want to test (dir to the folder which contains *checkpoints/*, *hydra/* etc.).
 The config from this experiment is loaded and merged with *config/baseline.yaml* to define the testing configuration.
 You can also use Hydras commandline syntax to change the config to your needs. consider that if your config contains a TESTING (see *-Testing directly after Training-* above) entry the content of this is also merged into the config.